 terra is a human resource management ecosystem developed by Vina Payroll Outsourcing Co., Ltd. (VPO).

-Customer: is the business using terra ecosystem including terra System, terra Outsourcing and terra Academy.
+Customer: is the business using terra ecosystem including terra HR System, terra Payroll and terra Academy.

 - The employee of customer is fully responsible for preserving his/her account, password and any operations with the account.

 - The customer will be provided one unique Admin account.
 Customers can create a certain number of accounts for their employees to participate in using the system.
 The number of accounts can be created depending on the subscription fee.